-The 2019 Medium Term Budget Policy Statement (MTBPS) was tabled in a difficult global and domestic environment.
+The rapid spread of the coronavirus outbreak, together with sharply lower oil and asset prices have significantly weakened the global economic outlook, creating a severe and extensive credit shock across many sectors, regions and markets.

 The global growth forecast for 2019 is the lowest since the 2008 financial crisis, weighed down by mounting trade tensions and political uncertainty.
-The rapid spread of the coronavirus outbreak and sharply lower oil and asset prices have significantly weakened the global economic outlook and are creating a severe and extensive credit shock across many sectors, regions and markets.

-Over the past year, economic growth has been weaker than forecasted and is only expected to reach 0.9 per cent in 2020.
+Economic growth is expected to reach only 0.9 per cent in 2020.
 In addition to low growth, South Africa's biggest economic risk is Eskom.
 Ongoing problems with the utility's operations continue to disrupt the supply of electricity to households and businesses.

-The compilation of the MTREF remains a huge challenge to balance the budget between the limited revenue resources available and the immense need to provide quality service delivery to our community.
+Reduced employment opportunities, as a result of the Covid-19 pandemic, will put pressure on the ability of municipalities to collect revenue for service delivery.
 Tariff increases must be limited to be within the affordability levels of our community and must still promote economic growth to ensure financial sustainability.

 Despite these challenges, the municipality is in a healthy financial position, however, it needs to at least stabilize and further strive to continuously better its financial position, coupled with acceptable levels of service delivery at affordable tariffs.
-The retention of sufficient cash-backed reserves is critical for the long-term sustainability of the municipality, and to this end the municipality is achieving this objective while also maintaining a balance on the Capital Replacement Reserve to a level where future external funding, excluding grants, be minimized.
+The retention of sufficient cash-backed reserves is critical for the long-term sustainability of the municipality.
+To this end the municipality is achieving this objective while also maintaining a balance on the Capital Replacement Reserve to a level where future external funding, excluding grants, be minimized.